Transferring data to Snowflake

-This guide explains how to transfer data to Snowflake to store and further process information.
+This guide explains how to load data into Snowflake for further analysis.

 Prerequisites